wclr/ts-node-dev/README.md

 ## Install

-`ts-node` is not a package dependency of `ts-node-dev` just to give user freedom of using needed `ts-node` version.
+`ts-node` version is not fixed in dependencies, so it will install latest version by default, but you may install need version of `ts-node` if needed.

 ```
 yarn add ts-node-dev ts-node
 ```

 ```
-npm i ts-node-dev ts-node --global
+npm i ts-node-dev --global
 ```

 ## Usage